Sockeye vs King Salmon: A Complete Comparison

 Nutritional value sources 1 2

-King salmon is healthier due to its higher number of heart healthy omega-3 fatty acids.
+King salmon is better due to its higher number of heart healthy omega-3 fatty acids.
 King salmon contains 1.45 grams of omega-3 per 4 ounces compared to 0.96 grams for sockeye.
 King salmon contains a higher percentage of B12, thiamin, iron, folate, potassium, calcium, zinc and selenium.

 It’s hard to discount sockeye, as it’s no slouch itself.
 Sockeye contains less calories, saturated fat and cholesterol, although it’s due to its less omega-3s.
 Sockeye contains more B6, riboflavin, B5, niacin, magnesium and phosphorus.